theo-armour/2021/sandbox/us-county-votes/README.md

 ### 2020-12-11

 The chart you are looking at may be one of the most complex charts you have ever viewed.
 This chart is not for the faint-hearted.
+This is intentional.

-In five years time this chart will display twice the data in half the time.
+In five years time the same future chart will display twice the data in half the time.
+Fingers crossed they find better methods of visualization.

 Welcome to the future.

 The chart links to over 50,000 lines of records
-The chart displays 3,114 individual data points
-Each data point display its area
+The chart displays 3D proportional symbols for 3,114 counties Each data point display its area
 Each data point displays its geophysical characteristics Each data point may display the data of five different date cohorts Each data point displays three tallies scaled by the total numbers Separate indicators display two sets of differences with previous cohorts

-It would take 15,000 pie charts to display this data.
+It would take 18,923 pie charts to display this data.

 As you move your pointer over each data point a bunch more data points are displayed in a pop-up window next to the cursor
 	* Includes likes to Google search results for the selected data point